 Dr. Fishman-Weaver holds a Ph.D. in Educational Leadership and Policy Analysis (University of Missouri), an M.Ed. in Special Education (San Francisco State University), and a B.S. in Sociology (University of Missouri).

 She writes and publishes frequently on innovative practices in educational leadership and student support.
-She is the author of two books: Wholehearted Teaching of Gifted Young Women: Cultivating Courage, Connection, and Self-Care in Schools (2018), and When Your Child Learns Differently: A Family Approach for Navigating Special Education Services with Love and High-Expectations (forthcoming, 2019).
+She is the author of two books: Wholehearted Teaching of Gifted Young Women: Cultivating Courage, Connection, and Self-Care in Schools (2018), and When Your Child Learns Differently: A Family Approach for Navigating Special Education Services with Love and High-Expectations (2019).
 Both of these titles frequently appear on Amazon’s bestseller lists in education and parenting.
 Her work has also been featured on Edutopia, Principal Leadership, Teaching for High Potential, and the U.S. Daprtment of Education’s teacher newsletters.

 Dr. Fishman-Weaver teaches and coordinates a requierd inquiry course for pre-service teachers at the University of Missouri, College of Education.
 She also works with the Honor’s College on several projects serving the Missouri Scholars Academy.